juavidn/phpstorm-deb/README.md

 Dependencies
 ------------

-You will need the `devscripts` package installed in order to build the WebStorm `.deb` file:
+You will need the `devscripts` package installed in order to build the PhpStorm `.deb` file:

 ```sh
 apt-get install devscripts